My Grandma’s Irish Soda Bread

 A simple to make, fool-proof bread recipe that is the perfect (and necessary) accompaniment for a St. Patrick's Day dinner.

 Almost every year I have made a homemade St. Patrick’s Day dinner.
 For me the highlight of this meal is my grandma’s Irish soda bread.
-It’s dense, yet tender, and has this really great flavor from a dough so simple.
+It’s hearty, yet tender, and has this really great flavor from a dough so simple.
 It’s one of those dishes that makes the holiday meal feel complete.
+So, with St. Patrick’s Day four days away, it is time to share it again.

 I have some Irish ancestry, thanks to my grandma.
 However, I only cook Irish foods one day a year, St. Patrick’s Day.
 When I make that dinner, though, everything is homemade.
 I serve corned beef, potatoes, carrots, and cabbage with malt vinegar on the side.
 Of course, Irish Soda Bread is part of the menu.